Childrens Hospital Immunodeficiency Program

 Denver, CO 80246

 The Center on Colfax offers free, confidential HIV/STD testing on-site delivered weekly by Denver Health.
-Contact The Center for further details and testing schedules.
 On-site mental health counseling options and referrals, and a wide variety of health and wellness classes are also offered.
+The center is closed currently and will resume offering in-person services, such as STD testing, when they reopen in the summer of 2021.

 1301 East Colfax Avenue